My First AutoCAD Plug-in Overview

 Application Programming Interface (API): AutoCAD .NET API

-*This guide was created for ‘vanilla’ AutoCAD 2013.
+*This guide was created for ‘vanilla’ AutoCAD 2015.
 However, all steps in this guide are applicable to any AutoCAD ‘vertical’ product (AutoCAD Architecture, AutoCAD Civil 3D, etc.).
 The AutoCAD .NET API is common to all these products; each vertical adds its own specialized API on top of the AutoCAD .NET API.
-The archived code that is attached will work in AutoCAD 2010, 2011 and 2012 (just substitute 2010 or 2011 or 2012 whenever you read 2013).
+The archived code that is attached will work in AutoCAD 2010, 2011 ,2012 ,2013 and 2014 (just substitute 2010 or 2011 or 2012 or 2013 or 2014whenever you read 2015).

 There are many resources available on the web for you to learn about the AutoCAD .NET API.
 However, these resources tend to be designed for people who already know programming.
 This guide is different: it assumes no previous programming knowledge and yet helps you build your first plug-in quickly, without swamping you with details.
 You’ll have a working application within an hour of starting this material, irrespective of your current level of programming expertise.

 The guide will start by reviewing the benefits of customizing Autodesk software before moving on to lessons covering the use of the AutoCAD .NET API.
 The lessons will start by building a working plug-in before covering more detailed explanations of the underlying principles and further developing the plug-in’s functionality.

 The Benefits of Customizing AutoCAD